There are different facial procedures you can do to make your skin look great and make yourself feel good too.

 What Is Facial Exfoliation?

 Exfoliation is a process where you remove dead skin cells from the topmost layer of your skin.
-This can be done as part of your skincare routine.
-However, you shouldn’t do it too often because you may end up hurting your skin.
+This is a common part of many people’s skincare routine.
+However, you shouldn’t do it too often — over-exfoliation may end up hurting your skin.

-Physical exfoliators are great but make sure not to overdo them.
+Physical exfoliators are great but don’t go too far.
 It is better to use those abrasive ones on parts of the body that can handle some intensity, like the back and the thighs, as opposed to the face.

-The formulation of the chemical exfoliators varies and they are also likely to have enzymes that help with skin renewal.
+The formulation of the chemical exfoliators varies.
+They are also likely to have enzymes that help with skin renewal.
 The chemical exfoliators could be included in face washes, serums, or toners.

-The chemical exfoliators break down the dead cells or the components that keep them attached to the skin.
+The chemical exfoliators break down the dead cells or the components that keep them attached to the skin, causing them to shed.